The boozy three-dayer was back this weekend to lift our spirits

 The festival is at half capacity this year, no doubt leaving a fair few disappointed beer-lovers without a ticket, but its air is just as jovial, and the breweries just as numerous.
 Four tents host around 50 different beer names, such as Wild Beer and Arbor from Bristol, Electric Bear from Bath, Tiny Rebel from Newport and Mondo from London, as well as Sweden’s Dugges and Estonia’s Pohjala.

 At points the beer list reads like a 1975 album – Invoice me for the Microphone and How often do they update the internet? are in fact IPAs, not indie tracks.
 Big Drop are here with their zeros and there’s a smattering of ciders available from South African craft brand SXOllie.
-There’s a few wildcards in the international section, Dugges’ 8% Doux Sour sounding particularly tantalising: ‘strawberry, vanilla mousse, almond flavour and rose’.
+There are a few wildcards in the international section, Dugges’ 8% Doux Sour sounding particularly tantalising: ‘strawberry, vanilla mousse, almond flavour and rose’.

-The beers on offer run in their hundreds so we crack on with our first set of tasters, a couple of DIPAs, a hazy pale and a dark lager.
-What speed is a week? and Physiological Needs from Reading-based brewery Double Barrelled are at the bitter end of things, the former checking in at 8% like a true DIPA (double IPA – more hops, more tartness) and the latter a sweeter, more citrus
+The beers on offer run in their hundreds so we crack on with our first set of tasters; a couple of DIPAs, a hazy pale and a dark lager.
+What speed is a week? and Physiological Needs from Reading-based brewery Double Barrelled are at the bitter end of things, the former checking in at 8% like a true DIPA (double IPA – more hops, more tartness) and the latter a sweeter, more citrus hazy pale.

 From Suffolk brewery Burnt Mill we pick up another DIPA, Great Glacial Lake, and also Dark Second, a dark lager made with cocoa husks.
 Porter-like in its colour and quality, Dark Second is complex to drink – burnt bbq aromas are followed by coffee notes, with the cocoa coming through last.